Conservatorships

-• Conservatorships of the Person
+• Conservatorship of the Person

-• A conservator of the person is appointed to manage the conservatee's physical well-being and needs, including food, clothing, personal care, housekeeping, transportation, recreation, and health care.
+A conservator of the person is appointed to manage the conservatee’s physical well-being and needs, including food, clothing, personal care, housekeeping, transportation, recreation, and health care.

-• Conservatorships of the Estate
+• Conservatorship of the Estate

 The attorneys at Kramer Radin, LLP also assist children and families with guardianship proceedings.
 Whether due to death, physical or mental incapacity, incarceration or other reasons, a child's parents may become incapable of caring for the child.
 In that case, the Court may appoint a guardian to care for the child and make legal decisions on the child's behalf.
 A guardianship is a Court proceeding where a judge gives someone who is not the parent custody of the child and/or the power to manage the child’s property and finances.